Ready in one minute. Automatic shutoff. Versatile wide width. Brand is known for quality.

 At BestReviews, we’re here to help you sort through your options.
 Because we don’t accept free products from manufacturers, our recommendations are always completely unbiased.
 We consult with experts to identify key features of the products we review, and then we test the top options in our labs and the field to be certain they meet the highest standards.
 That’s how we’re able to pass along all the information you need to choose the best products.

-If you’re ready to buy a laminator, take a look at the matrix above for our five favorites.
+If you’re ready to buy a laminator, take a look at the product list above for our five favorites.
 For what to look for before you buy a laminator, continue reading our shopping guide.

 At the office, you can use a laminator to laminate: